-The University of California is committed to working with small and diverse businesses.
-This information page offers ways to utilize small and diverse businesses, as well as the benefits of doing so.
+UC Davis is committed to working with small and diverse businesses.
+This page provides information on the various types of small and diverse businesses and the benefits of supporting them.

 - Benefits of Using Small and Diverse Businesses